In Association with Amazon.com

 She's annoyed because she doesn't fully trust Doc and thinks that anytime he wants to have fun, someone gets hurt.
 Mo follows her and as he leaves, he turns around and tells Doc "I'll get you for this."
 Alana tries to use the bathroom but the door is locked and she notices that someone broke a bottle inside.

 Carne the conductor (Ben Johnson) uses a key to open the locked bathroom and finds Jack's body.
-When he brings another crewmember back to look, the killer has cleaned up the blood and changed into Jack's costume.
+When he brings another crewmember back to take a look, the killer has cleaned up the blood and changed into Jack's costume.
 Slumped on the floor, he looks up in a groggy state and appears to be drunk.

 Now dressed as a lizard, he goes after Mitchy.
 He strangles her and cuts her throat in one of the sleeping compartments.
 This time, the conductor finds the body and shows Alana.
 When Mo is discovered dead, the train is brought to a halt.
 Everyone is told to get off so the crew can search for the killer and take a roll call.

-However he isn't so sure he's safe.
+However, he isn't so sure he's safe.
 He becomes paranoid, believing that the killer is in the room with him.
 Slowly he gets up and checks all the closets and cabinets.
 There's nothing there.

 When he sits down on the seat in the cabin, he thinks he sees something under the bed across from him.
 As he leaps up to check it out, a hand grabs his leg from under the seat.